AllThingsSmitty/allthingssmitty.github.io/_posts/2025-04-10-mastering-default-values-in-javascript-with-the-nullish-coalescing-operator.md

 console.log(value ?? _default); // Output: 0 (because 0 is not null or undefined)
 ```

-The `??` operator treats `0` as a valid value, so it doesn’t replace it with the default.
+The `??` operator treats `0` as a valid value, so it doesn't replace it with the default.

 ## Why ?? is safer for default values